AleksandrovaDaria/secure_erp/README.md

 # Secure ERP
-This is projeck from CodeCool.
+This is project from CodeCool.
 ERP software need for the administration of company daily operations.solution that is super secure: a short and clean codebase that works on local files, strictly on offline computers.

 ## What are you going to learn?
 - Collaborate with team.